 Graduates of marine engineering are also suited to working as mechanical engineers aside from working as marine engineers among other opportunities.

-Due to the harsh environments you would work in, to become a successful marine engineer you must also develop your personality, communication and leadership skills.
+Due to the harsh environments, you would work in, to become a successful marine engineer you must also develop your personality, communication, and leadership skills.

 The Marine Engineering Sector

-In the United States today, the number of engineers have grown year by year to over one million.
+In the United States today, the number of engineers has grown year by year to over one million.
 Despite the high number of engineers, you will be surprised to know that there are only a few thousands of marine engineers in that entire population.

 Marine engineers are not acquainted with using equipment like engines, heaters, deck machines, pumps, or gear.
-Some of them concentrate on ship building, system design, structural inspection, maintenance and repairs, and the overall functions of the ship.
+Some of them concentrate on shipbuilding, system design, structural inspection, maintenance and repairs, and the overall functions of the ship.